 The interviews will comprise several different elements, each of which tests various aspects of skills and knowledge you already have, and of your future potential and suitability as an English student at Cambridge.
 Typically, you will be asked to talk about texts you have read: whether those described in your personal statement, or those you may have studied or be studying, or from your wider reading.
-The Cambridge English course is very intensive and requires you to cover a considerable amount of material throughout all three years, so it is important to demonstrate that you have an appetite for reading, and that you have read widely.
+The Cambridge English course is very intensive and requires you to cover a considerable amount of material throughout the three years, so it is important to demonstrate that you have an appetite for reading, and that you have read widely.
 The chronological span of the Tripos includes much that is written before 1800, in a range of genres, so you should also show that you have read across several periods and that you are prepared to explore even further within them.

-Applicants will also be asked to read a text before going into each interview, which they should be prepared to discuss in detail, and may also be given a brief passage during the interview to read and comment upon.
+Applicants will also be asked to read a text before going into the interview, which they should be prepared to discuss in detail, and may also be given a brief passage during the interview to read and comment upon.